Basketball Philippines Jack Animam takes talents to Taiwan.

-The final push to include Jordan Clarkson in the Gilas Pilipinas Asian Games roster suffered a big blow after the NBA did not clear him to join the competition, according to sources.
+According to sources, the final push to include Jordan Clarkson in the Gilas Pilipinas Asian Games roster suffered a big blow after the NBA did not clear him to join the competition.

-No reason has been cited by the NBA However the Cleveland Cavaliers’ guard has been in trade rumors and could be one of the reasons why he didn’t get the nod while Houston Rockets’ Zhou Qi was allowed to play for China.
+The NBA has cited no reason.
+However, the Cleveland Cavaliers guard has been in trade rumors and could be why he didn’t get the nod while Houston Rockets’ Zhou Qi was allowed to play for China.

 TNT Katropa’s Don Trollano will instead replace Clarkson for the final roster spot.
-The team will head out to Indonesia on August 12.
+After that, the team will head out to Indonesia on August 12.

 July 4, 2018

-MELBOURNE, Australia — Australia assistant coach and former NBA star Luc Longley has accused Philippines coach Chot Reyes of inciting the violence that marred a World Cup qualifying match between the teams on Monday.
+MELBOURNE, Australia — Australia assistant coach and former NBA star Luc Longley has accused Philippines coach Chot Reyes of inciting the violence that marred a World Cup qualifying match between them on Monday.

-The former Chicago Bulls star described the bench-clearing brawl which saw 13 players, including four Australians, ejected from the match as the worst thing he had seen on a basketball court.
+The former Chicago Bulls star described the bench-clearing brawl, which saw 13 players, including four Australians, ejected from the match as the worst he had seen on a basketball court.

 Longley, who has been praised for his efforts to protect Australian player Chris Goulding from a large group of Philippines players, said Reyes had called on his players during a timeout to “hit somebody, put somebody on their arse.”